Elleined/sql-notes/README.md

 END //
 DELIMITER ;
 ```
+###### Notes
+- You cannot use stored procedure inside function
+- Can only return strictly one row.
 # Stored Procedure
-- Used to have pre-compiled query that can be executed for repititive task and can return one, none, or more rows.
+- Used to have pre-compiled query that can be executed for repititive task.
 ```
 DELIMITER //
 CREATE PROCEDURE procedure_name (